In this guide

 If the case examiners decide that the nurse or midwife has completed the steps identified in their undertakings and that no other steps are needed to deal with the risks that come from the original regulatory concerns, they’ll direct that the undertakings should be lifted and the case will be closed.

-Case examiners will only recommend further steps if they’re needed to deal with the underlying concerns about the nurse or midwife’s fitness to practise.
-For example, this might be needed if a nurse or midwife has completed a period of practice under direct supervision and needs to show that they are safe to practise by operating under indirect supervision.
+Case examiners will only recommend further steps or variations if they’re needed to deal with the underlying concerns about the nurse or midwife’s fitness to practise.
+For example, this might be needed if a nurse, midwife or has completed a period of practice under direct supervision and needs to show that they are safe to practise by operating under indirect supervision.

 Varying the undertakingsBack to top

-There may be changes that are necessary so the undertakings can remain workable.
-For example, if there are changes in the setting in which the nurse or midwife practises, such as a change in management or supervision arrangements, which mean that the current undertakings can no longer be observed.
+Variation may be necessary so the undertakings can remain workable.
+For example, if there are changes in the setting in which the nurse or midwife practises, such as a change in management or supervision arrangements, this could mean that the current undertakings can no longer be complied with.
+In these circumstances a variation in the undertakings may be appropriate to reflect the nurse or midwife’s new circumstances.

 Variations may also be used where the nurse or midwife has completed the steps that were initially included in their undertakings, but the case examiners believe that some further progress is required before they are able to return to safe practice without restriction.
 An example of this might be where the nurse or midwife is required to carry out retraining, such as a preceptorship, and there are still concerns about an area of their clinical practice which is related to the original regulatory concern when this is completed.